maurotoro/awesome_chilean_context/README_EN.md

 * Historically the mining industry has been a way of stealing from the country's wealth.
 The World Bank reports that in the case of the Disputada mine, while it was under Exxon's administration for 24 year (1978-2002), it produced more than 3 millions tons of copper, without paying a cent in taxes during that period.
 [REF](https://siteresources.worldbank.org/INTOGMC/Resources/336099-1156955107170/miningroyaltiespublication.pdf).

 * In the same period 1990-2018 the gross per capita income grew at a rate of 377 USD per year, while the minimal wage grew only at a rate of 8 [REF](https://data.worldbank.org/country/chile).
-[1]
+[1][2]

 * In 2017 33% of the country's wealth is owned by 1% of the population [REF](http://www.fundacionsol.cl/2017/07/banco-central-quintil-mas-rico-concentra-72-la-riqueza-chile/)

 * In 2018 the Bahamas, Bermuda, Caiman Islands, the British Virgin Islands and Panama (countries known to be tax heavens) receive 33% of the direct active foreign investment, that is, the investments that leave Chile and enter an foreign country.
 [REF](https://si3.bcentral.cl/estadisticas/Principal1/Estudios/SE/BDP/IED.html).

-* In 2019 the pension system for civilians currently provides an average of 310,000 CLP, while the average for the military pensioneers is the double and even six-fold more.
+* In 2019 the pension system for civilians currently provides an average of 310,000 (CLP, 436 USD), while the average for the military pensioneers is the double and even six-fold more.
 When the system changed (via privatization in the 80's) the pension system for the military stayed the same, it did not privatize.
 [REF](http://www.fundacionsol.cl/estudios/pensiones-por-la-fuerza-2019/).
+[2]

 * Historically Chile has been one of the most unequal countries in the world, challenging Mexico for the sad last place in the ranking among OCDE counties [REF](https://data.oecd.org/chart/5Ivh).